 What is Topic Modelling?

 What is the benefit of applying techniques from Natural Language Processing to unstructured textual data?
 What kind of conclusions can we expect to draw?
 How can a company get better insights into their customer experience and profitability?Topic Modelling is one of the tools we use to analyse text data in structured, ordered and quantifiable manner.
 At the beginning of the process, the analyst is faced with a mass of unorganised documents.
-Post-analysis, one can expect a structured list of topics, with detailed information about the frequency, association and sentiment.
+Post-analysis, one can expect a structured list of topics, with detailed information about the frequency, related topics and sentiment.
 We can glean customer insights almost instantly.

 Why is Topic Modelling important?